SapporoAlex/MTG-new-card-price-webscraper/README.md

 python Hareruya.py
 ```

-## Liscense
+## License
-MIT liscence for fair use
+This project is licensed under the MIT License.

 ## Author
 Alex McKinley